 We are at the forefront of the digitisation journey.
-Back in 2016, we embarked on 'Re-Imagine HUL', our journey aimed at creating distinctive data and technology led capabilities that help us meet the complexities of the business and the evolving needs of consumers and customers.
-We are moving from traditional linear value chain to a web of ecosystems viz.
-Consumer, Customer, and Operations with data and technology at the centre.
+Back preparing ourselves to turn them into opportunities. in 2016, we embarked on 'Re-Imagine HUL', our journey aimed at creating distinctive data and technology led capabilities that help us meet the complexities India continues to undergo rapid digitisation with of the business and the evolving needs of consumers new-age technologies transforming the FMCG market, and customers.
+We are moving from traditional linear bringing opportunities for brands, consumers, and value chain to a web of ecosystems viz.
+Consumer, customers alike.
+Digital commerce is gaining more Customer, and Operations with data and technology relevance as consumers seamlessly move between at the centre.